 Some programs might require additional documents.
-These will be listed in the "How to apply" section of the program page.
+These will be listed in the "Eligibility and Application Requirements" section of the program page.
 These documents might include:

-- 1. Academic reference letter(s) (if applicable).
-We do not require a reference letter for your RAISA application, but some programs will require one to be submitted with the program application.
-Some programs may require more than one letter as well.
-Check the "How to apply" section of the program page to see what your program requires.
-Here you can find the Reference Guide details and instructions. - 2.
-Official transcripts from other post-secondary institution you've attended (if applicable).
+1. Official transcripts from other post-secondary institution you've attended (if applicable).
 Please, do not submit your UCalgary transcripts at this time.
 Have other transcripts (if applicable) sent to the following address: